CUH Logo

 • You will normally be ready to go home at around midday.

-• We advise you to drink 2 – 2.5 litres of fluid daily while the catheter is in place.
+• We advise you to drink 2 to 2.5 litres of fluid daily while the catheter is in place.

 Catheter removal day and trial without catheter (TWOC)

-• Your catheter will be removed 7 - 10 days after your surgery; this appointment will be at Addenbrooke’s.
+• Your catheter will be removed 7 to 10 days after your surgery; this appointment will be at Addenbrooke’s.

 • It will be an early morning appointment and you should expect to be at the hospital most of that morning.

-• You will be asked to have a routine blood test (Full blood count)
+• You will be asked to have a routine blood test (full blood count) while you are here.

 • Please bring with you at least three incontinence pads and good fitting briefs.

-Post-surgery follow up appointment (6 - 8 weeks post-surgery)
+Post-surgery follow-up appointment (6 to 8 weeks post-surgery)

-• We will ask you to organise a PSA (Prostate specific antigen) blood test a week prior to the appointment.
-It would help optimise our service if you could ensure you obtain the result of this PSA blood test and inform us / pass a copy onto us / our secretaries, prior to your appointment.
+• We will ask you to organise a PSA (prostate specific antigen) blood test a week prior to the appointment.
+It would help optimise the appointment if you could ensure you obtain the result of this PSA blood test and inform us/ pass a copy onto us/ our secretaries, prior to your appointment.

 • A doctor will report on the results of the prostate tissue taken at the time of surgery.